Last Updated: 11/10/22 | November 10th, 2022

 Queenstown is home to a lot of bungy operators, the most famous of which is AJ Hackett Bungy.
-AJ Hackett is the creator of bungy jumping and his company runs the biggest bungy in the region — the 134 meter Nevis Bungy Jump.
+AJ Hackett is the creator of bungy jumping and his company runs the biggest bungy in the region — the 134-meter (439-foot) Nevis Bungy Jump.

 The sport of bungy jumping was actually invented by Hackett himself in the 1980s.
 Taking inspiration from a ‘land diving’ tradition in Vanuatu, he spent many hours trying to figure out how to make land diving actually work in a safe and consistent environment.